 - If material.opacity is smaller than 1 or material.opacitymap is set

-- and the opacitymap.mode is blend the M_CE_Transparent material is selected
+- and the opacitymap.mode is blend, a Transparent master material is used.

-- and the opacitymap.mode is masked the M_CE_MaskedOpacity is selected
+- and the opacitymap.mode is masked, a Masked master material is used.

 The Unreal Engine sorts transparency per actor.
 Exporting overlapping transparent actors will lead to rendering artifacts.
 Masked binary opacity is not affected by this limitation.